luca-scr/smef/README.md

 ## Description

 An R package accompanying the courses *Statistical Methods For Finance* (Mod.
 I) and *Statistical Learning and Data Mining* (Mod.
-II).
+II) at University of Perugia, Italy.

 ## Installation